Crouch End Festival Chorus is one of Britain’s leading symphonic choirs with a reputation nationally and internationally for its eclectic repertoire.

 The choir has been playing a leading role in classical and popular music for more than three decades.

 In 1994 it began cementing its international reputation with the first-ever performance in Poland of Tippett’s A Child of Our Time at the Wratislava Cantans Festival in Wroclaw.
-Around that time, the chorus was also engaged by Silva Screen Records for the first time and has subsequently appeared on over 100 CDs, leading to work with future patrons and composer Ennio Morricone and Hans Zimmer.
+Around that time, the chorus was also engaged by Silva Screen Records for the first time and has subsequently appeared on over 100 recordings, leading to work with future patrons, composers Ennio Morricone and Hans Zimmer.

 Another landmark was the 2001 CEFC Commission and premiere of David Bedford’s The City and the Stars.
 Based on the novel by Arthur C Clarke the performance featured the 83-year-old Clarke on film, reading a narration between the movements.